discordjs/guide/guide/popular-topics/canvas.md

 	const canvas = Canvas.createCanvas(700, 250);
 	const ctx = canvas.getContext('2d');

-	// Since the image takes time to load, we should await it const background = await Canvas.loadImage('./wallpaper.jpg');
+	// Since the image takes time to load, you should await it const background = await Canvas.loadImage('./wallpaper.jpg');
 	// This uses the canvas dimensions to stretch the image onto the entire canvas ctx.drawImage(background, 0, 0, canvas.width, canvas.height);